Dallas Cowboys vs. Atlanta Falcons NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Home and road insights

-- In three of four games at home this year, Dallas has gone over the total.
+- This season, in four home games, Dallas has hit the over three times.

-- In away games, Atlanta has two wins against the spread and is 3-1 overall.
+- Atlanta is 3-1 overall, with two wins against the spread, on the road.

-- Atlanta has gone over the total in three of four road games this season.
+- This year, in three of four away games Atlanta has gone over the total.

 Powered by Data Skrive.